-The documentary, titled Bishop Casey's Buried Secrets, examined the Catholic Church's handling of multiple allegations received against the cleric.
-It revealed that at least five child sexual abuse allegations had been received against the late bishop in every Irish dio filed her complaint in 2005.
+The documentary, titled

+Bishop Casey's Buried

+Secrets, examined the Catholie Church's handling after the lic Church's handling of multiple allegations received against the cleric.

+It revealed that at least five child sexual abuse allegations had been received against the late bishop in every Irish dio cese where he served, allegedly occurring from the 1950s

+to the 1980s.

+Among those who lodged a complaint of alleged abuse against Bishop Casey was his niece Patricia Donovan, who filed her complaint in 2005.
 While Ms Donovan is the only known alleged victim to go to gardaí directly with her complaints, the various dioceses said all complaints were passed on to the force.
 Bishop Casey was never charged or convicted for any alleged sexual crime, against a child or an adult.
 He was interviewed for hours by gardaí in relation to Ms Donovan's complaint but later told The Irish Times that he was 'utterly amazed' by the speed of the decision 'Was there undue deference?' in the case, after the DPP directed in August 2006 that no charges be brought against Bishop Casey had claimed that he had only been inter-viewed for that investigation just a few weeks prior.
 Mr Shatter earlier this week called for An Garda Síochána and the DPP to explain why a complaint by Ms Donovan against her uncle was never prosecuted.
 Ms Donovan, from Limerick, reported Bishop Casey for alleged abuse, which allegedly took place from the late 1960s, starting when she was just five years old and contin-uing for more than a decade.
-She made her complaint in 2005 and detectives from Limerick took a statement 'unusual speed' of DPP decision Former justice minister queries 2006, but by August of the same year the DPP directed that no charges be brought on 13 sample allegations.
+2005 and detectives from 'unusual speed' of DPP decision Former justice minister queries 2006, but by August of the same year the DPP directed that no charges be brought on 13 sample allegations.
 Mr Shatter, who is also a solicitor, told the Mail this week that he believed that this was decided within a 'very unusual speed' for a case of its kind.
 'What I am mystified about is if Patricia Donovan told her story to the gardaí in January 2006, how comprehensive was the investigation that was conducted? he asked.
 'Was there undue deference paid to Bishop Casey, by the Garda or by the Office of the DPP?
 I think both need to provide transparency.
 He issued a call for Commissioner Harris to review the Garda file about the investigation and bring some of the information into the public domain.